 FMI Radar Network

-The Finnish Meteorological Institute has a network of eight radars, which covers most of the country.
+The Finnish Meteorological Institute has a network of eleven radars, which covers most of the country.
 In addition, data from neighbouring countries, obtained though the international exchange, improves the coverage especially on sea areas.

 A radar sees the weather phenomena to a distance of 250 km in the Finnish climate.
 Therefore a network of several radars is needed to cover bigger land areas.
 The coverage depends on the weather conditions.
 Summer rain is seen to a distance of 250 km and more (outer line in the figure), and winterly snowfall to a distance of 120 km (circles in the figure).